asgharbhutta/Ass-6-WeatherApp/README.md

 # Purpose of project

-to showcase what we learned about third party api calls
+To showcase what we learned about third party api calls

 # How does it work?